Remote Support Buyer's Guide

 Setting up a service desk first requires a good hard look at an enterprise’s infrastructure, access and security.
 It would be great if every end user and device could connect to the company’s VPN when remote, but that’s not always possible, especially given the personal devices that are being leveraged in expanding BYOD policies to support remote work.
 Meanwhile, malicious activity is a real concern as more and more processes move online.
 It’s important that your infrastructure can handle increased demand due to entire teams moving to remote work, provide seamless access for BYOD remote support, and lock out any malicious actors when providing that support.

 Step 2: Bring all devices into the IT loop.

-IT help desks commonly provide remote support to laptops, desktops, smartphones and tablets.
+IT help desks commonly provide remote support to all laptops, desktops, smartphones and tablets in an enterprise.
 But now that offices are distributed into employees’ personal remote workspaces, don’t forget about the physical equipment and environments that keep them productive.
 IT must support anything employees need to do their work, including personal wi-fi routers, printers, second monitors and other equipment.
 Visual engagement technology like instant camera sharing can bridge the distance gap by allowing technicians to see what’s going on in a physical space and guide the end user through issue resolutions.

 Step 3: Enhance your technicians’ capabilities.

 Because the success of your help desk largely depends on your technicians’ capabilities, you should ensure that the solutions they work with empower them to deliver fast and efficient technical support.
 Here are just a few features too look for: